Channel Selected Stratified Nested Cross Validation for Clinically Relevant EEG Based Parkinsons Disease Detection: Proposed Nested Cross-Validation Architecture

+Each channel was assigned an index \( \pi: \mathcal{C} \rightarrow \{0,1,\dots,C-1\}, \) reflecting its left‑to‑right, anterior‑to‑posterior position.
+Channels absent from a recording were zero‑padded at index $\pi(c)$, ensuring all inputs conform to a consistent spatial structure across heterogeneous datasets.

-As illustrated in Figure~\ref{fig:pipe}, we adopt a patient‑stratified nested cross‑validation design where the outer loop estimates generalization to unseen patients and the inner loop supports model selection and channel pruning.
-Both loops use \textit{StratifiedGroupKFold} with patient identifiers from our DataFrame's metadata as grouping variables, ensuring all samples $\mathcal{W}_m$ from a patient $p_m$ are confined to either training or testing folds.
-This structure prevents patient and temporal leakage while preserving class balance, whereby nesting hyperparameter tuning and channel selection within the inner loop maintains unbiased outer evaluations.
+\paragraph{Cross‑Validation Schema} We employ a patient‑stratified nested cross‑validation design in which the outer loop estimates generalization to unseen patients and the inner loop supports channel selection (Figure~\ref{fig:pipe}).
+Both loops use \textit{StratifiedGroupKFold} with patient identifiers as grouping variables, ensuring all samples $\mathcal{W}_m$ from a patient $p_m$ remain within a single fold.
+This structure prevents patient and temporal leakage, preserves class balance, and maintains unbiased outer‑loop evaluation by nesting channel selection within the inner loop.